 Generally the map is generated to put some distance between you and your neighbors, at least until you settle a little further away.
 This means you will not need to fight for expansion space with any other races early in the game.
 There is usually plenty of room in your own little area to build up a solid empire before you need to arm up and battle.

 The juiciest randomly-generated systems often come with a space monster protecting them.
 You need to develop the firepower to destroy the space monster before colonizing that system.
 This is awesome for three reasons:

 It mitigates luck based advantages of starting next to a high quality system because even if you do, it will take some time to destroy the space monster.

 Interesting game states present themselves in which a player must make the choice of researching weapon systems and building ships to destroy the monster as fast as possible as opposed to taking a more balanced research path and concentrating on infrastructure.

-A race situation can take place, where two competing races try to destroy the space monster and colonize the system before the other.
+Race situations can take place, where two competing civilizations try to destroy the space monster and colonize the system before the other.